 You can start off with cutting off the head and the fins, but I like to leave them in place because I have other plans for them.
 Be careful, though.
 The fins are really sharp.

 Make an incision along the spine of the fish with a very sharp knife, and keep the knife parallel to the bones, as you cut off the fillet.
 You’ll need to apply some pressure to get through the bones in the center of the fillet.

 Remove the pin bones from the fillets, by running your finger along the fillet.
 Pull them out with some tweezers or small pliers.
 Pull the bones out in the direction that they are pointing.

-Now you can use the fish skeleton and use it to make a flavorful fish broth and make a light and aromatic Fisherman’s Soup – Ukha.
+Now you can use the fish skeleton to make a flavorful fish broth and make a light and aromatic Fisherman’s Soup – Ukha.